ryhled/cached/README.md

 }
 ```

-More examples and information can be found in the [Wiki](https://github.com/ryhled/cached/wiki).
+More examples and information can be found in the [Wiki](https://github.com/ryhled/cached/wiki) and in the [demo](https://github.com/ryhled/cached/tree/master/demo/) section.

 ## Future plans